-The census tracks (06-019-0015 and 06-019-0017) where the project is located have met the qualifications for "Opportunity Zone" status, which is a federal economic development program to spur investment in economically distressed neighborhoods.
+The census tracts (06-019-0015 and 06-019-0017) where the project is located have met the qualifications for "Opportunity Zone" status, which is a federal economic development program to spur investment in economically distressed neighborhoods.
 Investors receive tax incentives for investing in "Opportunity Zones" with long-term investments in communities that produce jobs and job training.
-The city and county have been actively establishing partnerships with businesses to meet these goals.
-The American and North interchanges serve as primary points of access for the existing and developing industrial and commercial businesses in this area.
-To find out more about the benefits implemented in the Fresno area for residents and businesses through this program, go to https://dashboards.mysidewalk.com/opportunity-fresno/future-fresno.
+The City and County have been actively establishing partnerships with businesses to meet these goals.
+The American Avenue and North Avenue interchanges serve as main points of access for the existing and developing industrial and commercial businesses in this area.
+To find out more about the benefits implemented in the Fresno area for residents and businesses through this program, go to the website:

+https://dashboards.mysidewalk.com/opportunity-fresno/future-fresno.